 Body Renewal Tip

-It must be emphasized that Rosacea is a chronic condition and cannot be cured; however its appearance can be improved.
+It must be emphasised that Rosacea is a chronic condition and cannot be cured; however its appearance can be improved.
 The revolutionary fourth generation IPL device Limelight™ shrinks the tiny vessels causing the diffuse redness and dramatically improves the outcome of redness and rosacea.